 The Northwestern University Laser and Electronics Design core facility (NU-LED) is an open access facility where students, postdocs, faculty and staff can utilize a library of electronic testing/fabrication equipment maintained by the facility.
 In addition, much of the equipment is available for both short term and long term rent.
-NU-LED offers informal educational courses on LabVIEW, Introduction to Field Programmable Gate Array (FPGA) based design, and general soldering techniques.
-NU-LED employs two full time staff who provide professional services including but not limited to:
+NU-LED offers educational courses on LabVIEW programming, field programmable gate array (FPGA) based design, and general soldering techniques.
+Finally, NU-LED employs two full time staff who provide professional services including but not limited to:

 - High level electronics design/fabrication